A college degree is one signal.

 Do not provide sensitive information before verifying the employer and role.

-Read Red Flags in Job Descriptions and Resume Farming Job Listings before applying to questionable roles.
+Read Red Flags in Job Descriptions, Remote Job Scams vs Legit Listings, and Resume Farming Job Listings before applying to questionable roles.

 Ask direct questions.